WalletConnect/walletconnect-docs/docs/reactnative/web3wallet/Installation.md

 The [Web3Wallet SDK](https://medium.com/walletconnect/simplifying-integration-for-wallet-developers-with-the-new-web3wallet-sdk-8706b69e149c) simplifies the integration process for wallet developers by combining our Sign and Auth APIs.
 Please note that only V2 [WCURIs](../../specs/clients/core/pairing/pairing-uri) will work with this SDK, as V1 is being deprecated by June 28th, 2023.

 We have created a simple [tutorial](https://medium.com/walletconnect/how-to-build-a-wallet-in-react-native-with-the-web3wallet-sdk-b6f57bf02f9a) for Expo on how to get started, and this same approach is also applicable for React Native CLI.
-If you need assistance at any point during development, please feel free to reach out to us via [GitHub Discussions](https://github.com/orgs/WalletConnect/discussions) or Discord in the `wallet-dev-support` [channel.](https://discord.com/channels/492410046307631105/1040018700734038169).
+If you need assistance at any point during development, please feel free to reach out to us via [GitHub Discussions](https://github.com/orgs/WalletConnect/discussions).

 ## Obtain Project ID